organic tea vs regular tea

 3. Any tea you drink multiple times daily

 Find Your Favorites Organic tea offers incredible variety.
-Use this transition as an opportunity to explore new flavors and origins. <span style="color: blue; text-decoration: underline;">Browse our organic tea discovery sets</span> (Link to: /collections/organic-discovery-sets)
+Use this transition as an opportunity to explore new flavors and origins.

 Common Myths About Organic vs Regular Tea